NSHipster/articles/2019-03-04-swift-format.md

 {% endinfo %}

-To establish a basis of comparison, we'll use the following code sample to evaluate each tool (using their default configuration):
+To establish a basis of comparison, we've contrived the following code sample to evaluate each tool (using their default configuration):

 ```swift